muses-code-js/express-workshop-2/_steps/step03.md

 Since we are going to be building a server, we should probably talk about what a server *is*.

 A **server** is a computer program that provides some kind of functionality to other programs (called **clients**).
 The client and server programs are often (but not always) running on different computers.
-We often also refer to the computer that the server software is running on as a server too.
+We often refer to the computer that the server software is running on as a server, too.

 ![Server flow](../assets/step3-a.png){:class="img-responsive imgbox" title="Server flow"}

 A server "listens" for requests sent to it from clients.
-Depending on the request the server may perform some kind of work and then send a response back to the client.
-For example, client might send a request for information that the server looks up in a database and then sends back as the response.
-If the server cannot fulfil the request for some reason then the response could be an error message like the famous *'Error 404: File not found.'*
+Depending on the request, the server may perform some kind of work and then send a response back to the client.
+For example, a client might send a request for information that the server looks up in a database and then sends back as the response.
+If the server cannot fulfill the request for some reason then the response could be an error message like the famous *'Error 404: File not found.'*

 This idea of having server programs that respond to requests from server programs is called a **client/server architecture**.
 It works because both the clients and the servers use the same format for the requests and responses.
 This agreed upon format is called the **protocol**.

 Client/server architecture is used when you have a resource that you need multiple different users to access at the same time.
-Instead of sending the resource to all the users (eg. on a CDROM) you keep the resource on in one place and use a server to allow clients to access it.
+Instead of sending the resource to all the users (e.g. on a CD-ROM) you keep the resource on in one place and use a server to allow clients to access it.
 There are many benefits to doing this like how easy it is to update the shared resource.

 The application we are creating is a **web server**.
 The client is your web browser.
 They use the `http` protocol to communicate.
 The browser sends requests to the server using URLs to indicate what it wants from the server.